 What are the Types of Unemployment?

-There are three main categories of unemployment: structural unemployment, frictional unemployment and cyclical unemployment.
+There are three main categories of unemployment: structural unemployment, frictional unemployment, and cyclical unemployment.

 - Structural Unemployment: A person is said to be structurally unemployed if he or she cannot find employment due to a mismatch between his or her skill set and the skills required by the company.
 Example: It is commonly seen that various companies require their employees to be adept with computer software skills, and if a person lacks the required software skills, he or she will not be offered the job.

 - Frictional Unemployment: A person is categorised to be frictionally unemployed, if he or she quits their current job, in order to find employment in another sector or another firm.
 It must be noted that a frictionally unemployed person does not lack in skills required for the job he or she is seeking to gain.
-However, in few cases, employers may have insufficient information about a potential candidate, resulting in them to choose another candidate for the job.
+However, in few cases, employers may have insufficient information about a potential candidate, resulting in them choosing another candidate for the job.
 Frictional unemployment lasts for a relatively short period of time, as the worker’s requirements are eventually met.

 - Cyclical Unemployment: This kind of unemployment is linked to the business cycle of an economy.
 People who are unemployed due to a recession in the economy, come under cyclical unemployment.
 These people generally find employment when the economy expands.
 Hence, in a growing economy, the number of people unemployed is lower.